Frequently Asked Questions

 Why did I get two tickets at the same time?

 This could be because you have not complied with two rules under the Land Transport (Road User) Rules 2004.

 Why did I get a parking ticket for parking on a broken yellow line, when I was only there for a minute?

 Rules like this are in place for our safety and no vehicle is permitted to stop, stand or park on yellow lines at any time.

 Why did I get a parking ticket while parked in the loading zone?

-Loading zones are for quick pick-ups and drop offs of goods only.
+Loading zones are for quick pick-ups and drop offs by goods vehicles only.
 Tickets are issued when you exceed the five minute time limit or if you are not using the space to unload or pick up goods.